Edward Lamb (politician)

-Edward William Lamb (6 February 1828 – 18 October 1910) was an Australian businessman, banker and politician.
-In 1867 he was elected to the Legislative Assembly of Queensland for Mitchell and was Queensland's Secretary for Public Lands from 1867 to 1868.
+Edward William Lamb, MLA (6 February 1828 – 18 October 1910) was an Australian politician, businessman and banker.
+In 1867, he was elected to the Legislative Assembly of Queensland for Mitchell and was Queensland's Secretary for Public Lands from 1867 to 1868.
 A member of the Lamb banking family, he became a director of the Commercial Banking Company of Sydney (now National Australia Bank).

-His father Commander John Lamb was a Commercial Banking Company of Sydney director, as were his brothers Walter Lamb, Alfred Lamb and John de Villiers Lamb.
-His sister-in-law by John de Villiers Lamb, Henrietta Lamb, was the sister of the deputy chairman of the Commercial Banking Company of Sydney, Thomas Smith.
-His sister-in-law via Walter was Margaret Dangar, daughter of Australian politician and explorer Henry Dangar.

-Early life
+Biography

-Lamb was born in London to the banker and politician John Lamb and Emma (née Robinson).
-His mother Emma Lamb (née Robinson) was the daughter of the deputy chairman of Lloyds Bank.
-His family migrated to Sydney in 1829, and, after his education, Lamb became a clerk in his father's mercantile firm and later became a partner.
+He was born in London to the English-born Australian politician John Lamb, who was a commander of the Royal Navy, and Emma Trant.
+His mother was the daughter John Robinson of Holloway, who was the deputy chairman of Lloyds Bank.
+His father Commander John Lamb was the chairman of the Commercial Banking Company of Sydney (now National Australia Bank), of which he and his brothers Alfred Lamb, Walter Lamb and John de Villiers Lamb were directors.
+His sister-in-law by John de Villiers Lamb, Henrietta Lamb (née Smith), was the sister of Thomas Smith, who was the deputy chairman of the Commercial Banking Company of Sydney, and who was the nephew of Henry Smith, who was the chairman of the Commercial Banking Company of Sydney.
+Thomas Smith was further a brother-in-law of Australian politician John Street, patriarch of the Street family.
+Lamb's family migrated to Sydney in 1829, and, after his education, Lamb became a clerk in his father's mercantile firm and later became a partner.

-Parliament

 Lamb was a member of the Legislative Assembly of Queensland for Mitchell, and Secretary for Public Lands in the administration of Sir Robert Mackenzie, 10th Baronet, from 15 August 1867 to 10 September 1868.
 In this capacity he passed the Crown Lands Alienation Act.

-Further details

 Lamb died in Sydney on 18 October 1910.